 Introduction: The Decline of Laissez-Faire, U.S. Power, and the Rise of the Social State

-1 The Executive and the Positive Law: Modernity and the "Revolt of the Fact against the Law"
+1 The Executive and Modernity: The "Revolt of Facts against the Law"

-2 The Executive and the Judiciary: Constitutional Review and the Contours of the Individual
+2 The Executive and the Judiciary: Constitutional Review and the Contours of Individual Freedom

-3 The Executive and the Legislature: Normative Function and the Separation of Powers
+3 The Executive and the Legislative: Normative Function and the Separation of Powers

-4 The Executive and the Legal Education: The "Role of Lawyers in a Changing Society"
+4 The Executive and Legal Education: The "Role of Lawyers in a Changing Society"

 5 The Decline of the Social State and the Rise of Neoliberalism: U.S. Power and the Brazilian Transition to the Global Order